 For the more information about the air resources of the National Park Service, please visit http://www.nature.nps.gov/air/.

-There are nine National Natural Landmark sites located within the state of Oregon.
+There are 10 National Natural Landmark sites located within the state of Oregon.
 Natural features represented include the largest Pleistocene volcano east of the Cascade Range, badlands containing over 30 mammalian families of fossils, to the largest remaining native unplowed example of bottomland interior valley grassland in the North Pacific Border biophysiographic province.
 Sites range in size from 160 acres to nearly 17,400 acres.
-Seven of the OR sites were designated over the course of two decades from 1966 to 1987, two sites were added in 2011, one site added in 2013, and Mount Howard-East Peak is the most recent NNL sites in the state, receiving NNL designation in June 2011.
-Of the nine Oregon NNLs one is owned by the National Park Service and the remaining sites are owned by the U.S. Forest Service, Bureau of Land Management, U.S. Fish and Wildlife Service, The Nature Conservancy, and private individuals.
+Seven of the OR sites were designated over the course of two decades from 1966 to 1987, two sites were added in 2011, one site added in 2013, and Mount Howard-East Peak is the most recent OR NNL, designated in April 2013.
+Of the 10 Oregon NNLs one is owned by the National Park Service and the remaining sites are owned by the U.S. Forest Service, Bureau of Land Management, U.S. Fish and Wildlife Service, The Nature Conservancy, and private individuals.